memphis-tools/dockerize_django_app_on_digitalocean/README.md

 Published to expose and share progresses. this a dummy working Django project to use for learning purposes.

-The application is an exercise based on a local development required in a French Python's Developer curriculum.
+The application is an exercise based on a local development required by a French Python's Developer curriculum.

 It remains at work.